 From the metals needed to power our transportation to the materials required to make communication possible, it is impossible to imagine a reality without it and mining's role as the supplier of the metals and minerals essential to a low carbon economy cannot be overstated.

 Today, communities expect more from mining companies and the industry expects much more of itself.

 It is important that standards be in place to ensure that the process of mining is being managed responsibly, from start to finish.

 TSM provides a set of tools and indicators that drive performance and ensures that key mining risks are managed responsibly at participating mining and metallurgical facilities.
-To translate commitments into action on the ground, TSM’s eight performance protocols focus on three core areas: Communities and People, Environmental Stewardship and Energy Efficiency.
+To translate commitments into action on the ground, TSM’s eight performance protocols focus on two core areas: Communities and People and Environmental Stewardship.

 Each protocol is made up of a set of indicators that help mining facilities build, measure and publicly report on the quality of their management systems and their performance in key areas of mining activity.